ucsd-cse29/fa24/src/week5/header-intro.md

 write(client_sock, HTTP_404_NOT_FOUND, strlen(HTTP_404_NOT_FOUND))
 ```

 404 is a **status code** that tells the client that the URL request was not found.
+Optionally, we can include any other text we want to display on the client.

-#### Task
+#### **Task**
-1. Modify the handle_404 function to send a response back to the user, consisting of a 404 HTTP header, followed by the formatted message
-2. Once you've done this, connect to your server from a browser and make sure you can see the error message, including the path of the url you connected to.
+3. Once you've done this, connect to your server from a browser and make sure you can see the error message, including the path of the url you connected to.
+4. **In your notes:** Add a screenshot of the 'Not Found' page in your browser.
+How is this different from the previous error page?
-3. Try connecting to different paths on your server.
-Does it do anything interesting if you put in special characters?
+5. Try connecting to different paths on your server.
+Does you notice anything interesting if you put in add special characters to the path?
 Spaces?
 Emoji?
-4. **In your notes:** Add a screenshot of the 404 page in your browser